op7ic/datorama-scrape/README.md

-# Datorama Pull
+# Datorama scrape
-Pulls Datorama results daily and store results in datorama-scrape.csv file
+This repo contains a script and automated Github Actions to scrape data from [Datorama]( https://www.dataroma.com/m/home.php) and store results in a CSV file.